danduk82/poc-mvt-proxy/README.md

 We use `squid` as http proxy and we separate the composition in 2 networks, one `isolated` where the mvt-proxy is running, and another called `internet` which allows external communication.
 The squid proxy is accessible on both, so it has access to internet, but not mvt-proxy.

-We then do a bit of aggressive string replacement in the JSON resources needed for a maplibre application to run and forcing it to use our mvt-proxy as source of all data.
+We then do a bit of aggressive string replacement in the JSON resources needed for a maplibre application to run and forcing it to use our `tiles-proxy` as source of all data.

-We implement a file based cache, the cached ressources will be generated in the `./proxy/tiles` folder, which is mounted in the tiles-proxy service in `/mnt/tiles`.
+We implement a file based cache, the cached ressources will be generated in the `./proxy/tiles` folder, which is mounted in the `tiles-proxy` service in `/mnt/tiles`.
 The max age of cache is set to 5 minutes for the POC.

 If the mvt resource if found in the cache, the HTTP header `cache-hit: true` is added to the response headers.